 What Is Server-Side Page Caching?

-Before we focus to talk about Redis Full-Page Cache, let’s talk about how your website works.
+Before we talk about Redis Full-Page Cache, let’s talk about how your website works.

 - When a user visits your WordPress page, the web browser sends an HTTP/HTTPS request to Nginx.

-- Nginx passes the request to PHP-FPM, and Nginx will catch any PHP codes when trying to grabbing the page.
+- Nginx passes the request to PHP-FPM, and Nginx will catch any PHP codes when trying to grab the page.

 - PHP-FPM processes the page and runs through the MariaDB/MySQL database query to retrieve the page.